jekyll-store/engine/docs/actions.md

 Args:

-* `tokenizer` - The name of a tokenizer function associated with Payment Gateway.
 * `currency` - [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217) currency code.
 * `hook` - url for service to process order with card token